Aero-Horsepower & Drag Loss Calculator

 Early handling issues were traced to the frame itself.
 A trip to Dr John's got that straightened out.
 Bonneville is a cruel place...On a record pass his shifter button failed.

-Bob has hit 203 MPH with 165 HP but is still chasing his backup run and salt conditions are terrible and are not going to get any better.
+Bob has hit 203 MPH (GPS Speedo we donated) with 165 HP but is still chasing his backup run and salt conditions are terrible and are not going to get any better.
 Very efficient.

 In 2020 he bumped the record to 197 after missing a few events and a move out of California.
 Bob Bennett is listed as KIA on the Viet Nam Memorial Wall.
-As you can see he is still alive although most of his unit were killed.
+As you can see he is still alive although most of his unit were killed...names are on the fairing.

 Italians